-We own a pending U.S. provisional application directed to compositions and methods for treating dominant optic atrophy and x-linked retinoschisis.
+We own a pending PCT application (PCT/US2023/065877) directed to compositions and methods for treating dominant optic atrophy and x-linked retinoschisis.
+Patents issuing from future national stage applications of this PCT application are not expected to expire before 2043.